casperjs/casperjs/docs/modules/clientutils.rst

 - 'label' || 'labels'

-  select input of specific label, internally covert to XPath selector.
+  select input of specific label, internally converted into XPath selector.
 As selector is label's text used

 Examples::